 - Location of fee waiver form:

-- If the fee waiver form is located in the application, then Income and/or Service fee waivers will be used.
+- If the fee waiver form is located in the application, then Income and/or Service fee waivers are used.

-- If the fee waiver form is not located in the application, then Manual fee waivers will be used.
+- If the fee waiver form is not located in the application, then Manual fee waivers are used.